 In 1994, at the age of 24, Martin was convicted for an armed robbery of a New York City jewelry store and was sentenced to six years in prison.
 He was detained on Rikers Island for a year and served five additional years in the Wyoming Correctional Facility in Attica, New York, for his role in several armed robberies.
 It’s indicative of their leaderships goals if there ever was.
-If you clicked on the link you’ll see how he’s playing victim like them all.glen
+If you clicked on the link you’ll see how he’s playing victim like them all.

 JustLeadershipUSA (JLUSA) — Funding Sources